ameyj17/ameyjoshi.github.io/_portfolio/portfolio-5.md

 ---
-title: "Video Object segmentation using self-supervision for autonomous vehicle | Computer visio"
+title: "Video Object segmentation using self-supervision for autonomous vehicles"
 excerpt: "Processing on unlabeled data, form clusters of individual entities and discriminating the foreground and background through self-supervised learning framework."
 collection: Portfolio